Captainmango/ElixirNotes/notes/enumerable.md

 ### filter

 Same as Ruby select.
 Can supply a function to select items to keep in new collection.
-This does mutate the origina collection
+This does mutate the original collection

 ```bash